Book Reviews and You

 All authors know the value of book reviews.
 Enough good reviews for a new book and advertising opportunities open up.
 Enough good reviews and the book might find itself featured somewhere.
 Enough good reviews and browsing book buyers could purchase it.

 But leaving reviews?
 That seems to be a tough thing to do.
-There are a several of types of reviewers.
+There are several types of reviewers.
 For example:

 1. CONCISE: They loved it and write a couple of sentences explaining why.